Oratory of the Good Shepherd: Structure

-Members are organised into local "colleges", each of which in turn is a part of one of the four provinces of the oratory; Australia, Europe, North America and South Africa.
+Members are organised into local "colleges", each of which in turn is a part of one of the four provinces of the Oratory: Australia, Europe, North America, and South Africa.
 Brothers may use the post-nominal initials "OGS".

-The current officers of the oratory include the superior general, Bishop Lindsay Urwin; the secretary-general, the Venerable Edward Simonton; and the almoner-general, Brother Michael Bartlett.
-The officers are elected for a three-year term at the general chapter of the oratory which meets once every three years.
+The current officers of the Oratory include the superior general, Bishop Lindsay Urwin and the secretary-general, the Venerable Edward Simonton.
+The officers are elected for a three-year term at the general chapter of the Oratory which meets once every three years.
 In each of the four provinces the provincial chapters meet more frequently (usually annually) and elect a provincial.
 The colleges meet regularly throughout the year for brethren to report to one another on their keeping of the Rule.

-Each province of the oratory also includes "companions", who are part of the oratory family.
+Each province of the Oratory also includes "companions", who are part of the Oratory family.
 Companions, after a period of probation, promise to keep a rule of life based on the rule observed by the professed brethren.
 They seek to attend the Eucharist on Sundays and some weekdays, to pray regularly, to spend time in retreat and to be regular in alms-giving, confession and praying for the oratory.
-Companions also read and study the Seven Notes as, although they don not apply in every detail to companions, they reflect the spirit of the oratory life.
+Companions also read and study the Seven Notes as, although they do not apply in every detail to companions, they reflect the spirit of the Oratory life.

 Members

 The founders of the oratory were Bishop John How, Bishop Edward Wynn and the Very Revd Eric Milner-White.

 The brethren have included amongst their number several notable figures, including: the Revd Canon Wilfred Knox, the Revd Canon Alec Vidler, the Revd Canon Eric Mascall, Archbishop Robert Selby Taylor, Bishop George Briggs, Bishop Henry Hill, Bishop John Ruston, Bishop John William Salt, the Revd Fr Henry R.T.
 Brandreth and Bishop Kenneth Mason.

 The current membership includes several bishops: Bishop Lindsay Urwin, Bishop Dominic Walker and Bishop Bruce Myers, the reigning Bishop of Quebec.
-The Rev’d Dominic Austin Cawdell, the youngest priest ordained in the Church in Wales, is also a professed brother of OGS.

-Archbishop Michael Ramsey was the visitor of the oratory for many years.
+Archbishop Michael Ramsey was the visitor of the Oratory for many years.
 The current episcopal visitor is Bishop Rowan Williams, the former archbishop of Canterbury.